FYTalon/pienerf/README.md

 - Point Sampling Parameters:
     - `sub_coeff`: The bigger, the more boundary points sampled.
     - `sub_res`: The bigger, the more grid points sampled.
+    - `density_threshold`: If NeRF's density is larger than this this, it is considered occupied.
 - Simulation Parameters:
     - `sim_dt`:
     - `sim_dx`: